Power of Attorney

 General Power of Attorney

-General Power of Attorney grants broad authority to the agent but is terminated if the principal becomes incapacitated.
+General Power of Attorney grants broad authority to the agent but is terminated if the principal becomes incapacitated unless it is “durable.”

 Durable Power of Attorney